quii/learn-go-with-tests/reading-files.md

 [`fs.ReadDir`](https://golang.org/pkg/io/fs/#ReadDir) reads a directory inside a given `fs.FS` returning [`[]DirEntry`](https://golang.org/pkg/io/fs/#DirEntry).

-Already our idealised view of the world has been foiled because errors can happen but remember now our focus is making the test pass, not changing design, so we'll ignore the error for now.
+Already our idealised view of the world has been foiled because errors can happen, but remember now our focus is _making the test pass_, not changing design, so we'll ignore the error for now.

-The rest of the code is straightforward, iterate over the entries and create a `Post` for each one and return the slice.
+The rest of the code is straightforward: iterate over the entries, create a `Post` for each one and, return the slice.

 ## Refactor

-Whilst our tests are passing, we can't use our new package outside this context because it is coupled to a concrete implementation `fstest.MapFS`, but as discussed, it doesn't have to be.
+Even though our tests are passing, we can't use our new package outside of this context, because it is coupled to a concrete implementation `fstest.MapFS`.
+But, it doesn't have to be.
 Change the argument to our `NewPostsFromFS` function to accept the interface from the standard library.

 ```go
 func NewPostsFromFS(fileSystem fs.FS) []Post {